Photo of Christopher Hunt

 Katy Myers

 Katy grew up in Indianapolis and is a proud graduate of Warren Central High School and Butler University.
-As a kid, she got ‘talks too much’ on her report cards, and then in high school she joined the speech team.
+As a kid, her report cards said “talks too much,” and then luckily in high school she joined the speech team.
 Her success on the team made selecting a college major pretty easy: communications.
-Katy has a passion for presentation that she brings to every project.
-Recently, she started NBD Public Speaking to help others feel confident when sharing their message with an audience.
-Katy’s other interests and passions include social and economic justice, pop culture and television, and travel.
+Katy brings her passion for presentation to every endeavor.